 Distribution's current performance based rate tariff covers the years 2018 to 2022.
-On June 18, 2021, the AUC issued its decision directing that the 2023 rates will be set through a hybrid cost of service approach in which the extent of expenditure examination will be guided by the nature, size or complexity of the associated costs.
-EPCOR filed its application on January 17, 2022, the decision on which is expected in the fourth quarter of 2022.
+On June 18, 2021, the Alberta Utilities Commission (AUC) issued its decision directing that the 2023 rates will be set through a hybrid cost of service approach in which the extent of expenditure examination will be guided by the nature, size or complexity of the associated costs.
+EPCOR filed its application on January 17, 2022 and reached a negotiated agreement that was approved by the AUC on June 20, 2022.
+On June 17, 2022, the AUC initiated a proceeding to establish the parameters of the Performance Based Regulation plans that will start in 2024 for Alberta distribution facility owners.
+EPCOR expects that a decision on the Performance Based Regulation framework will be issued in mid-2023.